How to apply for free childcare

 The government is offering free childcare/early education to some two-year-old children.
 This free entitlement applies to about 40% of two-year-olds.
 It is for families in England, receiving certain forms of support with two-year-old children.
 You can check if you are eligible on the childcare choices website.
 You can apply online but you must register an account to submit an application.

 The government provides funding for all three and four-year-old children to attend an Ofsted registered early years provider (for example, pre-schools, nurseries and childminders).
 This is known as the Free Entitlement (formally the Nursery Education Grant).
 It is for all families in England with three and four-year-old children.
 You can check if you are eligible on the childcare choices website.
+You can apply through your early years provider by asking for a copy of their parental Agreement (Form EY4P), this needs to be completed and returned to your early years provider with a copy of your child's birth certificate (passport or letter from Social Services confirming this is also accepted).
+Funding is paid direct to your early years provider, you can also use more than one early years provider.

 The government provides 30 hours of free childcare or early education for 38 weeks.
 This is for working families in England with three and four-year-old children.